The 20 Most Common Cancer-Causing Habits

 The Rx: Reducing the amount of processed foods you eat in general is a proven way to reduce cancer risk and improve heart health.
 (Read: You should be cutting down on those fries, chips and cookies anyway.)

 Poor Oral Hygiene

 A 2018 study published in the Journal of the National Cancer Institute found that gum disease is associated with a 24 percent increase in lung and colorectal cancer.
 Why?
 Researchers theorize gum disease may change immune response or distribute harmful bacteria throughout the body.

 The Rx: Practice good oral hygiene: Brush and floss twice a day, and see your dentist twice a year.

 There isn't strong evidence that stress can directly cause cancer.
 But, the National Cancer Institute notes, stressed people are likely to develop bad habits such as "smoking, overeating, or drinking alcohol—all of which increase cancer risk.

 The Rx: Take active steps to reduce stress, including exercise, socializing, doing relaxation exercises or talking with a mental-health professional.

 Eating Charred Meat

 According to the National Cancer Institute, studies have found that flame-grilling or frying meat at high temperatures can form chemicals that can damage DNA, increasing your risk of cancer.

 The Rx: Avoid blackened meats.
 Baking, roasting and broiling are safer cooking methods.
 If you can't live without the barbecue, don't overcook.
 Marinating your meat for 30 minutes before grilling, and/or zapping it in microwave for 60 seconds after, drastically reduces cancer-causing compounds caused by flame-grilling.

 According to research published in the Journal of Applied Toxicology, parabens—chemical preservatives used in toothpastes, shampoos, deodorants and cosmetics—are easily absorbed through the skin and can boost the growth of breast cancer cells.

 The Rx: Look for products that are paraben-free.
 Common parabens include methylparaben, propylparaben, ethylparaben and butylparaben.

 Sorry to break it to you.
-According to a study published in the Journal of Clinical Oncology, cases of oropharyngeal cancer have risen in the United States over three decades, and HPV (human papillomavirus) acquired from oral sex is the culprit.
+According to a study published in the Journal of Clinical Oncology, cases of oropharyngeal cancer have risen in the United States over three decades, and HPV (human papillomavirus) is the culprit.